cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 * You recognize `NewGameCreated` and `GameRejected` as constant values defined in your Go code.
 They were associated with t a `key` of `"action"`.
 * It looks you will add `GameForfeited` at some point.
 * Because events are arrays of key/value pairs, you need to go through them to find what you want.
-Unless you decide to preemptively index your events as part of some optimization later.
+Unless you decide to proactively index your events as part of a later optimization.
 * It uses two new functions `handleEventCreate` and `handleEventReject`.
-You can create them and put `console.log(event)` in them to get an idea of what these objects are.
+You can create them and put `console.log(event)` in them to explore what these objects are.

 ## Handle one create event